• Broadband Guide

 DSL

 DSL (Digital Subscriber Line) is simply a technology that allows for high-speed data transmission over telephone wires.
 Using DSL, it is possible to split voice and data transmissions over the same wire, allowing you to talk on the phone while you're connected to the Internet - something that isn't possible using dial-up.
-ADSL (Asymmetric DSL) is the standard technology used for home broadband connections.
+ADSL (Asymmetric DSL) broadband is the standard technology used for home broadband connections.

 Cable Modem